-- 5.3.b.
-Inspection and entry requirements that require that, upon presentation of credentials and other documents as may be required by law, the permittee shall allow the Secretary or an authorized designee of the Secretary to perform the following: - 5.3.b.1.
-At all reasonable times (including all times in which the facility is in operation) enter upon the permittee's premises where a source is located or emissions related activity is conducted, or where records must be kept under the conditions of the permit; - 5.3.b.2.
-Have access to and copy, at reasonable times, any records that must be kept under the conditions of the permit; - 5.3.b.3.
-Inspect at reasonable times (including all times in which the facility is in operation) any facilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under the permit; and - 5.3.b.4.
-Sample or monitor at reasonable times substances or parameters to determine compliance with the permit or applicable requirements or ascertain the amounts and types of pollutants discharged. - 5.3.c.
-A schedule of compliance consistent with paragraph subdivision 4.3.h of this rule. - 5.3.d.
-Progress reports consistent with an applicable schedule of compliance and paragraph subdivision 4.3.h of this rule to be submitted at least semiannually, or at a more frequent period if specified in the applicable requirement or by the Secretary.
-Such progress reports shall contain the following: - 5.3.d.1.
-Dates for achieving the activities, milestones, or compliance required in the schedule of compliance, and dates when such activities, milestones or compliance were achieved; and - 5.3.d.2.
-An explanation of why any dates in the schedule of compliance were not or will not be met, and any preventive or corrective measures adopted. - 5.3.e.
-Requirements for compliance certification with terms and conditions contained in the permit, including emission limitations, standards, or work practices. -- Permits shall include each of the following: - 5.3.e.1.
-The frequency (not less than annually or a more frequent period as specified in the applicable requirement or by the Secretary) of submissions of compliance certifications; - 5.3.e.2.
-In accordance with paragraph subdivision 5.1.c, a means for assessing or monitoring the compliance of the source with its emissions limitations, standards, and work practices; - 5.3.e.3.
-A requirement that the compliance certification include the following: - 5.3.e.3.A.
-The identification of each term or condition of the permit that is the basis of the certification: - 5.3.e.3.B.
-The permittee's identification of the method(s) or other means used by the owner or operator for determining the compliance status with each term and condition during the certification period, as shown by test or monitoring data, records, and other information reasonably available to the permittee.
-Such methods and other means shall include, at a minimum, the methods and means required under subdivision 5.1.c;

-- 5.3.e.3.C.
-Whether The status of compliance with the terms and conditions of the permit for the period covered by the certification, including whether compliance during the period was continuous or intermittent.
-The certification shall be based on the method or means designated in subparagraph 5.3.e.3.B.
-The certification shall identify each deviation and take it into account in the compliance certification.
-The certification shall also identify as possible exceptions to compliance any periods during which compliance is required and in which an excursion or exceedance as defined under 40 CFR Part 64 occurred; and - 5.3.e.3.D.
-The method(s) used for determining the compliance status of the source, currently and over the reporting period consistent with section 5.1 of this rule; and - 5.3.e.3.E.
+5.3.b.
+Inspection and entry requirements that require that, upon presentation of credentials and other documents as may be required by law, the permittee shall allow the Secretary or an authorized designee of the Secretary to perform the following:

+5.3.b.1.
+At all reasonable times (including all times in which the facility is in operation) enter upon the permittee's premises where a source is located or emissions related activity is conducted, or where records must be kept under the conditions of the permit;

+5.3.b.2.
+Have access to and copy, at reasonable times, any records that must be kept under the conditions of the permit;

+5.3.b.3.
+Inspect at reasonable times (including all times in which the facility is in operation) any facilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under the permit; and

+5.3.b.4.
+Sample or monitor at reasonable times substances or parameters to determine compliance with the permit or applicable requirements or ascertain the amounts and types of pollutants discharged.

+5.3.c.
+A schedule of compliance consistent with paragraph 4.3.h of this rule.

+5.3.d.
+Progress reports consistent with an applicable schedule of compliance and paragraph 4.3.h of this rule to be submitted at least semiannually, or at a more frequent period if specified in the applicable requirement or by the Secretary.
+Such progress reports shall contain the following:

+5.3.d.1.
+Dates for achieving the activities, milestones, or compliance required in the schedule of compliance, and dates when such activities, milestones or compliance were achieved; and

+5.3.d.2.
+An explanation of why any dates in the schedule of compliance were not or will not be met, and any preventive or corrective measures adopted.

+5.3.e.
+Requirements for compliance certification with terms and conditions contained in the permit, including emission limitations, standards, or work practices.
+Permits shall include each of the following:

+5.3.e.1.
+The frequency (not less than annually or a more frequent period as specified in the applicable requirement or by the Secretary) of submissions of compliance certifications;

+5.3.e.2.
+In accordance with paragraph 5.1.c, a means for assessing or monitoring the compliance of the source with its emissions limitations, standards, and work practices;

+5.3.e.3.
+A requirement that the compliance certification include the following:

+5.3.e.3.A.
+The identification of each term or condition of the permit that is the basis of the certification;

+5.3.e.3.B.
+The permittee's compliance status as shown by test or monitoring data, records, and other information reasonably available to the permittee;

+5.3.e.3.C.
+Whether compliance was continuous or intermittent;

 5.3.e.3.D.
+The method(s) used for determining the compliance status of the source, currently and over the reporting period consistent with section 5.1 of this rule; and

-Such other facts as the Secretary may require to determine the compliance status of the source; - 5.3.e.4.
-A requirement that all compliance certifications be submitted to U.S. EPA as well as to the Secretary; and - 5.3.f.
+5.3.e.3.E.
+Such other facts as the Secretary may require to determine the compliance status of the source;

+5.3.e.4.
+A requirement that all compliance certifications be submitted to U.S. EPA as well as to the Secretary; and

+5.3.f.
 Such other provisions as the Secretary may require to determine the compliance status of the source.